Skeleton Regression: A Graph-Based Approach to Estimation with Manifold Structure: Skeleton Construction with Voronoi Density

 \subsection{Graph Segmentation}

 ~~~~After obtaining the weighted skeleton graph, it can be helpful to prune certain edges that are not of interest or segment the skeleton into disconnected components.
 The edge weights defined above can be utilized to achieve this.
 We start by first converting the edge weights into dissimilarity measures.
 Specifically, let ${s_{ij}}{i\neq j}$ be the edge weights, where only connected pairs can take non-zero entries, and let $s{\max} = \max_{i \neq j} s_{ij}$.
 We then define the corresponding dissimilarities as $d_{ij} = 0$ if $i = j$, and $d_{ij} = s_{\max} - s_{ij}$ otherwise.
 Next, we apply hierarchical clustering using these distances.
 The choice of linkage criterion for hierarchical clustering depends on the underlying geometric structure of the data.
 Single linkage is recommended when the components are well-separated, while average linkage works better when there are overlapping clusters of approximately spherical shapes.
 To determine the resulting segmented skeleton graph, dendrograms can be useful in displaying the clustering structure at different resolutions, and analysts can experiment with different numbers of final clusters and choose a cut that preserves meaningful structures based on the dendrograms.
 However, it is important to note that the presence of noisy data points may require a larger number of final clusters $S$ to achieve better clustering results.
+Figure \ref{fig::YinyangVaryingCutIllustration} illustrates the segmented skeleton with a varying number of disjoint components.